 When Juan was first diagnosed with Celiac Disease early this year (which simply means he has to go on a lifelong gluten-free diet), we thought that our relationship with Italian food was now over.
 Both he and I love pasta, and how could pasta exist without gluten?
 For a little while after receiving his diagnosis, our food-inspired world seemed to come crashing down.

-A while ago though, I started toying with the idea of making gluten-free gnocchi – a tough feat considering that I’d never even made gnochi before with normal wheat flour.
-I let the idea sit around on the “recipes to try” list in my notebook, but it took our trip to New York last month to finally bring it to life.
+Sometime after we began eating gluten-free, I started toying with the idea of making gluten-free gnocchi – a tough feat considering that I’d never even made gnochi before with normal wheat flour.
+I let the idea sit around on the “recipes to try” list in my notebook, but it took our trip to New York in 2015 (when we were still living in DC) to finally bring it to life.

 It’s hard not to like someone who says something so wonderful, and since Juan and I had been missing good Italian food, the first thing we scribbled down on our to-do list for NYC was “Eat at Senza Gluten.”

 Given that we were zipping in and out of New York for just two short days, the only day that we could have dinner there was Saturday night, so we booked a table to make sure we would definitely have seats, especially since we’d invited our friend Vennie along.

 It’d been a long while since I’d enjoyed Italian food so much: we had chicken soup and fungi bruschetta for starters, followed by pasta for our mains, and tiramisu for dessert.
 Each dish was a delight for both our eyes and taste buds, but the one dish that really stood out with Juan’s potato gnocchi with a creamy mushroom sauce.
 Now, I’ve never been a huge fan of gnocchi, but the gnocchi served that night was just the right size with the right texture – neither too soft nor too chewy.
 It was simply so good, I couldn’t stop raving about it to anyone who asked us about our NYC trip.